← Back to Blog

 Casa Scotia Owner Portal Features

-Casa Scotia’s owner portal takes the hassle out of compliance by providing automated tracking and real-time updates, ensuring you never miss a deadline or inspection.
+Casa Scotia's owner portal takes the hassle out of compliance by providing automated tracking and real-time updates, ensuring you never miss a deadline or inspection.
+With its integrated checklist, you can monitor fire safety, egress, and occupancy requirements from a single, central dashboard.
+Automated reminders notify you in advance of critical deadlines.
+The portal securely stores a digital record of all compliance activities for your property.

 Self-Management vs. Full-Service Management

-Aspect Casa Scotia Full-Service Management Self-Management
+Aspect Casa Scotia Full-Service Self-Management

 Time Investment Minimal owner involvement 5–10 hours per month for compliance tasks